stanislasR243/earlygame-impact/README.md

 We can confirm that there is a missingness dependancy between our two columns as the values are missing in the same raws for both.

+## Hypothesis Testing

+**Null Hypothesis (H₀):**
+There is no significant difference in the average gold difference at 15 minutes between games that resulted in a win and those that resulted in a loss.

+**Alternative Hypothesis (H₁):**
+There is a significant difference in the average gold difference at 15 minutes between games that resulted in a win and those that resulted in a loss (a positive gold difference implies a higher probability of winning).

+### Test Statistic:
+The test statistic chosen is the **difference in means** between the games that resulted in a win (result = 1) and the games that resulted in a loss (result = 0).

+### Significance Level:
+The significance level chosen for this hypothesis test is typically **α = 0.05**.

+### Statistical Test and p-value:
+To test the hypotheses, we will use a **difference in means** between the two groups (games won vs. games lost).
+This test will compare the average gold difference at 15 minutes for games with result = 1 (win) and result = 0 (loss)